 In the 1970’s, martial arts films churned by the dozens, mainly in Hong Kong, Taiwan, and Japan.
 No one would ever guess that South Africa would churn out its own martial arts film.
 However, they did it and to this day, it is hailed as a cult classic.
 While the cast mainly comprised of whites due to its policy of apartheid, there is one Black karateka who in fact wins his match, showing that there can be equality in the martial world even if the country doesn’t have it.

-Former karate champion James Ryan takes the lead as Steve Hunt.
-For this brand of film, Ryan possesses some pretty good skills and shows that he can take the lead in an action film.
+James Ryan, who had a dance background prior to filming, takes the lead as Steve Hunt.
+For this brand of film, Ryan possesses some pretty good skills in martial arts and shows that he can take the lead in an action film.
 Despite being double for the acrobatic movements by karateka Derrick Lotz, Ryan still holds his own quite well under the team of Stan Schmidt and Norman Robinson, two pioneers in the South African martial arts industry.